STOP PRESS: featured on Walking Britain's Roman Roads on Channel 5 Select at 9pm on 29 July 2020.

 Although the denarius was no longer widely used by the time the Cunetio hoard was buried, it contained a surprising number of these earlier silver coins.
 It seems that, like the Beau Street hoard found in Bath, Cunetio was sorted before being buried in its two containers.
 Unfortunately it was mixed before it could be studied and so we do not know exactly which coins were in which container.

 The location of the hoard just outside the town of Cunetio may hold a clue to its burial.
 The town was strongly fortified in the late Roman period and perhaps had some official role, for example in tax collection.
 Temples are also commonly found on the way into a town.
 More archaeological investigation is needed to understand the hoard’s findspot, which was close to an area excavated by Channel 4’s Time Team in 2009.

-For the first time since their discovery, the ceramic jar and one hundred of the coins have been reunited, prior to being featured in the forthcoming touring exhibition from the British Museum, ‘Hoards: The Hidden History of Ancient Britain’, due to open at Salisbury Museum in the Autumn.
-The pottery vessel has been newly conserved for display in the exhibition by Pieta Greaves of Drakon Heritage & Conservation – http://drakonheritage.co.uk/
+For the first time since their discovery, the ceramic jar and one hundred of the coins weren reunited, prior to being featured in a touring exhibition from the British Museum, ‘Hoards: The Hidden History of Ancient Britain’, that opened at Salisbury Museum in the Autumn of 2018.
+The pottery vessel has been newly conserved for display in the exhibition by Pieta Greaves of Drakon Heritage & Conservation - http://drakonheritage.co.uk/

 Museum Director, David Dawson, said “Our new exhibition galleries now meet the standard to take loans from the British Museum and other National Museums.
 With support from the Arts Council, our new Exhibitions Officer, Heather Ault, is working to develop an exciting special exhibitions programme over the next few years”.